MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-azure-app-service-deno-01.md

 # Deploy to Azure App Service using Visual Studio Code

-In this tutorial, you deploy a Deno application to Azure App Service (on Linux or Windows) using the [App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
+In this tutorial, you deploy a Deno application to Azure App Service (on Linux or Windows) using the Azure CLI.

 ## Prerequisites